EthanRDoesMC/EthanRDoesMC/README.md

 ### Hey, I'm Ethan.

-**I'm a computer science student** entering my junior year this fall.
+**I'm a computer science and foreign languages student** halfway through my third year of college.

-I feel at home in C languages, particularly objc.
-I know moderate Swift and just a little bit of everything else.
-Emphasis on little.
+I feel at home in C languages.
+I know a moderate amount of Swift and just a little bit of everything else.

 Right now my current "thing" is No Man's Sky Retro, a community around the older "classic" No Man's Sky versions.

-I'm also learning vim motions!
+My aim is to work on things that objectively make the world a better place to be alive in.
+I never want to make anything that takes us a step back, no matter how small, just for the sake of profit.
+My personal belief is that technology and language share a lot in common -- they are powerful weapons, yes, but carefully used, they can save lives and change the path we walk.

 <details>
  <summary>short bio</summary>